baycom/tfrec/README.md

  At strong RSSI: Reduce gain (manual gain), reduce strong RF sources nearby At weak RSSI:   Use other antenna position

- My 3144 sensor has a frequency offset and may require a slightly different frequency for reliable reception: Try with '-f 868225', use "-W" for a wider filter or look at the offset value in the debug output.
+ My 3144/TX22 sensors have a frequency offset and may require a slightly different frequency for reliable reception: Either try with '-f 868225' or use "-W" for a wider filter.
+You can also look at the offset value in the debug output for correctly received messages and use that as a correction value.

 - Unknown IDs